Eliot005719/CV/README.md

 # CV
-## THis my small project maode by pythom
+## THis my small project made by pythom